Removal and Stripping of Conformal Coatings

-- In some cases, the board may not ultimately function as anticipated, or it might fail after use in the field.
+- The printed circuit board is not functioning as anticipated, or it might fail after use in the field.

-- Perhaps the initial design process did not allow for the inclusion of the coating itself, and this causes problems with the component’s functionality.
+- The initial design process did not allow for the inclusion of the coating itself, and this causes problems with the component’s functionality.

-- Removal/stripping of conformal coating may be necessary due to poor quality of initial coating, flux residues, and/or poor adhesion.
+- Existing conformal coating is of poor quality or has flux residues, and/or poor adhesion.

-- It may be that the incorrect coating was applied the first time around, either at the client’s or another facility, therefore the coating will need to be stripped to allow the product to be conformal coated properly.
+- The incorrect coating was applied the first time around, either at the client’s or another facility, and needs to be stripped to apply the conformal coated properly.

-Contact Plasma Ruggedized Solutions today for additional information about the removal/stripping of conformal coatings from your products.
-We offer the finest, lowest impact service in the industry, and our team of experts will work with you to create the ideal process for your application.
+Contact Plasma Ruggedized Solutions today for additional information about the removal and stripping of conformal coatings from your products.
+We offer the finest, lowest impact service in the industry, and our team of experts will work with you to create the ideal process for your printed circuit board application.